Solved problem 4-3 for elastic and plastic sections.

 How to estimate Zx?

-Now for the estimating of Zx, the following pictures, will show the procedure for Zx, or the Plastic neutral axis or P.N.A divides the area into two equal areas.
+Now for the estimating of Zx, for the Solved problem 4-3.
+The following pictures will show the procedure for Zx, or the Plastic neutral axis or P.N.A divides the area into two equal areas.

 1-Once the location of the plastic neutral axis is finalized, we will determine y1 and y2.